rust-lang/rfcs/text/0000-import-trait-methods.md

 3. It does, but only for method, that's something new for the language (need new more fine-grained tracking of traits in scope)

 Option 1 is what is proposed here.
 It has the simplest semantics, and I believe it best matches the user intent when they import a trait method; the desire is to make that method available as-if it were a regular function.
 Furthermore, it is more minimalist than the other two options in the sense that you can get to option 2 simply by importing the trait also.
 Option 3 seems like extra complexity for almost no added value.

+An earlier version of this RFC proposed not allowing `use Trait::super_trait_method`.
+This was changed because comments indicated this usecase would be common.

 ## What is the impact of not doing this?